marissa-graham/multiagent_systems/README.md

 Supporting code for assignments in my multiagent systems class (excluding assignments where that just meant basic scratch code, obviously).

 Specs for all assignments were given in terms of high-level objectives (no implementation details specified) and assignments were graded solely on their writeup (no code was turned in for either homeworks or labs).
-Writeups can be found at https://drive.google.com/open?id=1oQzXiXiRqboGXID-IAfiiPkQgy9xuPZI.
+Typically the assignment was to model something, then find and analyze "interesting results", instead of being given concrete specs or objectives.
+My writeups can be found at https://drive.google.com/open?id=1oQzXiXiRqboGXID-IAfiiPkQgy9xuPZI.
+Some assignments were done in pairs or groups, but any document owned by me is entirely my writing.

 These are a good demonstration of my current (as of January 2019) default coding habits with respect to documentation, code style and organization, class usage, and implementation of bits of math.
 I also figured out how to do a lot of new things in Matplotlib during this semester and the figures included in these files are good demos for that.